bilgecakar/IOS-Bootcamp-Examples/Dice-Game-IOS/README.md

 ## First App

-I make a Las Vegas dice app.
+I made a Las Vegas dice app.
 You can make the die roll at the press of button or by shaking your phone.

 ## What I learned